 Note that this integral is well-defined: for $\nu$ a section of $j_!\A^r_U$ and $\omega$ a section of $j_*\A^{2n-r}_U$ with compact support, the wedge product $\nu\wedge\omega$ extends to a smooth differential form of degree $2n$ on $X$ with compact support, and can be integrated on $X$.

 Unfortunately, this description of the pairing \eqref{eq:PDsimpler} is impractical.
 Indeed, the complex $\Gamma(X,j_!\A^\bullet_U)$ consists of forms on $X$ that vanish in the neighbourhood of every point of $X\min U$.
-Such forms are typically constructed using partitions of unity and do not arise naturally.
+Such forms are typically constructed using partitions of unity and do not arise naturally in an algebraic context.
 We now give (in a special case) a description of the pairing \eqref{eq:PDsimpler} that will allow us to work with more general differential forms.